F4P1E/F4P1E/README.md

 - 🔭 I’m currently studying:
 	- Generative Artificial Intelligence
 	- Web Application Development
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all things data: **Artificial Intelligence, Cloud, Machine Learning and Deep Learning**
 - 💬 Talk to me about Space, Tech, Science, or anything that interests you.

 ## My Skills Include